The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Discussion

-The problems of explaining the evolution and emergence of collective behaviours, such as cooperation, coordination and AI safety in dynamical populations or systems of self-interested agents, have been actively studied across disciplines, from Evolutionary Biology, Physics, Economics to AI and Multi-Agent Systems \citep{HanBook2013,tuyls2007evolutionary,cimpeanu2021cost,HanJaamas2016,merhej2022cooperation,xu2019cooperation,perc2017statistical,phelps2010evolutionary,han2019modelling,savarimuthu2011norm,santos2020picky,domingos2017reactive,KrellnerArtLife2022,Han2017AAAI,ogbo2022evolution}.
-Several mechanisms have been proposed to explain the dilemmas of cooperation, including kin selection, direct and indirect reciprocity, incentives or networked structures; see surveys in \citep{nowak:2006bo,sigmund:2010bo,perc2017statistical}.
-In contrast, there is a significant lack of studies looking at the role of cognitive and emotional mechanisms in behavioural evolution \citep{HanAICOM2022,dafoe2021cooperative,andras2018trusting,HanetalTrust2021}.
-Given that emotions play a crucial role in humans' decision making \citep{marsella2014computationally,Turrini2010}, it is crucial to take into account these complex mechanisms to provide a more complete rendering of the evolution of cooperation, not just amongst humans, but between humans and machines.
-Our work attempts to bridge this gap and provides important insights into the design and engineering of self-organised and distributed MAS, especially in a hybrid human-AI setting (e.g. for cooperative AI) \citep{paiva2018engineering,dafoe2021cooperative,andras2018trusting,HanetalTrust2021}.
+The problems of explaining the evolution and emergence of collective behaviours, such as cooperation, coordination and AI safety in dynamical populations or systems of self-interested agents, have been actively studied across disciplines, from Evolutionary Biology, Physics, Economics, to AI and Multi-Agent Systems \citep{HanBook2013,tuyls2007evolutionary,cimpeanu2021cost,HanJaamas2016,merhej2022cooperation,xu2019cooperation,perc2017statistical,phelps2010evolutionary,han2019modelling,savarimuthu2011norm,santos2020picky,domingos2017reactive,KrellnerArtLife2022,Han2017AAAI,ogbo2022evolution}.
+Several mechanisms have been proposed to explain the dilemmas of cooperation, including kin selection, direct and indirect reciprocity, incentives or networked structures; see surveys in \citep{nowak:2006bo,sigmund:2010bo,perc2017statistical,Xia2023}.
+In contrast, there is a significant lack of studies looking at the role of cognitive and emotional mechanisms in behavioural evolution \citep{HanAICOM2022,dafoe2021cooperative,andras2018trusting,HanetalTrust2021,correia2025evolution}.
+Acknowledging the pivotal role of emotions on human decision-making \citep{marsella2014computationally,Turrini2010}, it is essential to incorporate these complex mechanisms for a more holistic portrayal of the evolution of cooperation.
+Our work strives to bridge this gap, providing key insights into the design and engineering of self-organized and distributed Multi-Agent Systems (MAS), especially in the context of a hybrid human-AI setting, such as cooperative AI \citep{paiva2018engineering,dafoe2021cooperative,andras2018trusting,HanetalTrust2021,zimmaro2024emergence,si2025cooperative,hammond2025multiagentrisksadvancedai}.